This site is intended for healthcare professionals

 In women with symptoms suggestive of POP, offer pelvic examination.

-• facilitate in defining the extent of prolapse and to establish the segments of the vagina affected (anterior, posterior, or apical)
+• this facilitates defining the extent of prolapse and in establishing the segments of the vagina affected (anterior, posterior, or apical)

 • patients should be observed while resting and straining both standing and supine positions